-This edition was published by Harlequin Luna on August 1, 2014 and has 400 pages.
+This fantasy that was published by Harlequin Luna on August 1, 2014 and has 400 pages.

 Tenth in the Chronicles of Elantra fantasy series for Young Adults and revolving around Kaylin, a young private in the Hawks.